FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Client Filtering

 \section{Client Filtering}

-We introduce our approach, FilFL, which incorporates \textit{client filtering} into standard FL algorithms such as FedAvg and FedProx.
-FilFL filters the available clients, considering only the filtered-in clients $\mathcal{S}^f_t$ as candidates for participation in the training process.
-As a result, client selection is explicitly applied to the chosen subset $\mathcal{S}^f_t$, rather than the entire pool of available clients $\mathcal{S}_t$.
-To conduct \textit{client filtering}, we define a combinatorial objective function and propose a greedy algorithm $\chi$GF that runs periodically and approximates a solution for the filtering objective.
+We introduce our approach, FilFL, which incorporates \textit{client filtering} into standard FL algorithms such as FedAvg and FedProx, alongside with different client selection algorithms, such as RS, PoC, and DivFL.
+FilFL filters the available clients, considering only the filtered-in clients $\mathcal{S}^f$ as potential participants in the training process.
+This ensures that the chosen client selection method is only applied to the chosen subset $\mathcal{S}^f$, rather than the entire pool of available clients $\mathcal{S}_t$.
+To implement \textit{client filtering}, we define a combinatorial objective function on the discrete and large space of client combinations in Eq. \eqref{reward} and introduce a periodic greedy algorithm denoted as $\chi$GF, which approximates a solution for this objective, optimizing client combinations for better client participation in FL.